-Students who have submitted a piece to YLJ, received a Feedback Letter (formerly known as a Revise & Resubmit memo in previous Volumes), and are interested in resubmitting may request a Notes Development Editor (NDE) or Comments Development Editor (CDE).
-Unlike the PSEs, NDEs and CDEs serve on the Committee.
-They work with student authors to provide substantive, stylistic, and organizational advice during the Notes & Comments development process.
+Students who have submitted a piece to YLJ, received a Feedback Letter, and are interested in resubmitting may request a Notes Development Editor (NDE) or Comments Development Editor (CDE).
+Unlike the ESE, NDEs and CDEs serve on the Committee.
+They work with student authors to provide substantive, stylistic, and organizational advice during the revision and development process.
 Most importantly, NDEs and CDEs elaborate on the contents of Feedback Letters.
 We strongly encourage authors to take advantage of the NDE/CDE program in anticipation of resubmitting their pieces at a later drop date.

 NDEs and CDEs are assigned to authors on a first-come, first-served basis.
 Students who are assigned an NDE or CDE are entitled to one meeting with their NDE/CDE to discuss their Feedback Letter.
-NDEs will not meet with students in the week leading up to a drop date (e.g., the last date that an NDE consultation can be scheduled before the April 6 drop date is March 31).
+NDEs will not meet with students in the week leading up to a drop date (e.g., the last date that an NDE consultation can be scheduled before the April 3 drop date is March 28).
 Following the meeting, NDEs and CDEs will also respond to follow-up questions on one full draft.

 Please note that NDEs and CDEs are recused from discussing and voting on Notes and Comments that they are assigned.
 It is important that you do not contact a Notes & Comments Editor directly to request their assistance in developing your piece.
-Instead, email Managing Editors Sara Mendez (sara.mendez@yale.edu) and Jordan Kei-Rahn (jordan.kei-rahn@yale.edu) to request an NDE or CDE.
-In your email, please include: (1) your name and class year, (2) the title of your submission, (3) the most recent drop date for which you submitted the piece, and (4) a copy of any R&R(s)/Feedback Letter(s) you received.
+Instead, email Managing Editors Ako Ndefo-Haven (ako.ndefo-haven@yale.edu) and Matthew Beattie-Callahan (matthew.beattie-callahan@yale.edu) to request an NDE or CDE.
+In your email, please include: (1) your name and class year, (2) the title of your submission, (3) the most recent drop date for which you submitted the piece, and (4) a copy of any Feedback Letter(s) you received.

-Please note that NDEs and CDEs are available only after submission to YLJ and receipt of a Feedback Letter; students interested in advice or suggestions before submitting their Note to YLJ for the first time should consult with a PSE.
-NDEs and CDEs will not be available before the February 23 drop date.
+Please note that NDEs and CDEs are available only after submission to YLJ and receipt of a Feedback Letter; students interested in advice or suggestions before submitting their Note to YLJ for the first time should consult with the Graduate Writing Center, the ESE, or professors.
+NDEs and CDEs will not be available before the February 20 drop date.

-Student Scholarship Funding
+Student-Scholarship Funding

 YLJ has limited funding available to support student scholarship.
 To be eligible to apply for YLJ funding, a Yale Law School student must have exhausted all of Yale Law School's academic research funding opportunities and plan to submit their project to YLJ as a Note or Comment.
+Note that this funding is separate from the YLJ Summer Grants Program funding.
+While students may avail themselves of both resources, they may not use both for the same project.
+For example, a student may not use both Summer Grants funding and Student-Scholarship funding on Project A. However, that student may use Summer Grants funding on Project A and Student-Scholarship funding on Project B.

-To apply, please email ylj@yalelawjournal.org and attach the following:
+To apply, please email vlj@yalelawjournal.org and attach the following:

 - 1. Documentation showing that you have applied to, and have not received funding from, the Oscar M. Ruebhausen Fund, the Streicker Fund for Student Research (if eligible), and the Howard M. Holtzmann Fund in International Arbitration and Dispute Resolution (if eligible); and - 2.
-A one-to-three page proposal that includes: the title of your project, the amount of funding you are requesting, your faculty advisor (if any), a brief description of the project and the specific purpose of the funding you are requesting, an anticipated timeline, whether you intend to submit your project to YLJ as a Note or Comment, and a brief explanation of the original contribution your project will make to existing literature.
+A one-to-three-page proposal that includes: the title of your project, the amount of funding you are requesting, your faculty advisor (if any), a brief description of the project and the specific purpose of the funding you are requesting, an anticipated timeline, whether you intend to submit your project to YLJ as a Note or Comment, and a brief explanation of the original contribution your project will make to existing literature.